 Colorado is well-positioned to benefit from the growing demand for advanced energy given the state’s strengths in advanced manufacturing and engineering, its leading universities and research facilities, and its skilled labor force.
 Opportunities to leverage this momentum to further serve growing regional, national, and global markets offer real benefits for Colorado’s economy and good-paying jobs for the state’s residents.

-Extensive research and more than 100 interviews with local stakeholders and experts in Colorado have resulted in identifying two economic sectors that show particular promise: solar and wind energy.
+Based on extensive research and more than 100 interviews with local stakeholders and experts in Colorado, the American Jobs Project has identified two economic sectors that show particular promise: solar and wind energy.
+With the right policies put in place, Colorado’s solar and wind energy industries can support up to 13,000 jobs annually in these two clusters.

 To take full advantage of these opportunities, Colorado’s policymakers can enact policies to increase demand for solar and wind technology and to help the state’s businesses grow, innovate, and outcompete regional, national, and global competitors.
-Indeed, with the right policies, Colorado’s solar and wind energy industries can support up to 13,000 jobs annually in these two clusters.

 Summary of Policy Recommendations

-Support the Development of Residential PACE Programs: Expanding use of residential PACE by instituting a loan-loss reserve program and a PACE toolkit.
+Support the Development of Residential PACE Programs: Expand the use of residential PACE by instituting a loan-loss reserve program and a PACE toolkit.
 PACE financing mitigates the high upfront cost of solar for customers by allowing property owners to finance investments in solar panels with a loan that is repaid through their property tax bill.

-Reduce Barriers to Community Solar: Establishing annual community solar goals, developing public and private sector financing for low-income communities, and extending community solar legislation to municipal utilities and rural electric cooperatives to increase access to community solar.
+Reduce Barriers to Community Solar: Establish annual community solar goals, developing public and private sector financing for low-income communities, and extending community solar legislation to municipal utilities and rural electric cooperatives to increase access to community solar.

 Innovation Ecosystem and Access to Capital

-Enhance Workforce Training Opportunities Through Dual Enrollment Programs: Establishing industry-specific early colleges and dual enrollment programs to allow high school students to simultaneously earn a high school degree and earn credits for an associate’s or bachelor’s degree.
+Enhance Workforce Training Opportunities Through Dual Enrollment Programs: Establish industry-specific early colleges and dual enrollment programs to allow high school students to simultaneously earn a high school degree and earn credits for an associate’s or bachelor’s degree.

-Create and Improve Pathways for Veterans to Transition to Advanced Energy Jobs: Establishing programs for veterans that help them transition into the advanced energy workforce by connecting veterans to employers, translating military experience on resumes, and encouraging military recruitment days.
+Create and Improve Pathways for Veterans to Transition to Advanced Energy Jobs: Establish programs for veterans that help them transition into the advanced energy workforce by connecting veterans to employers, translating military experience on resumes, and encouraging military recruitment days.